Pharrell Williams: Fashion and business ventures

 In 2017, Williams designed a €1,000 sneaker in collaboration with Chanel and Adidas.
+In November 2018, Williams performed at a Friends of the Israel Defense Forces Gala, which raised a record high of $60 million.
+He also spoke about the Pittsburgh synagogue shooting, stating "what happened in that synagogue was incredibly cruel, it was wrong, and it's not supposed to be what our nation is... this group of people have been tested over and over and over again ... but you guys show an incredible resilience."
+Williams was criticized for singing "Happy" on social media, with critics citing the IDF as having killed over 200 Palestinians in 2018, calling the song contrary to the actions of the military.

 Verizon partnered with Williams on April 26, 2019, to launch a tech-fused music curriculum in a nationwide Verizon Foundation Learning schools.
 The education organization under Verizon Foundation works toward providing free technology, internet access, technology-focused curriculum to under-resourced middle schools.
 In November 2020, Williams launched Humanrace, a skin care brand.
 In December 2021, Williams would launch the winter line "Premium basics" together with Adidas Originals.

 In June 2022, Doodles announced Williams as its Chief Brand Officer.
 Additionally, Doodles have set a release date for Williams to release a Doodles album that will be available to stream in addition to be sold exclusively as NFTs.

-On February 14, 2023, Louis Vuitton announced that Williams had been appointed the fashion house's new men's creative director, a position left vacant by the death of Virgil Abloh in 2021.
-Williams' first collection will be displayed during the Paris Men's Fashion Week in June 2023.
+On February 14, 2023, Louis Vuitton announced that Williams had been appointed their new men's creative director, a position left vacant by the death of Virgil Abloh in 2021.
+Williams displayed his first collection during Paris Men's Fashion Week in June 2023.

 Personal life

 Williams married his longtime partner, model and fashion designer Helen Lasichanh, on October 12, 2013.
-The couple have four children together: son Rocket (born in 2008) and triplets (born in January 2017).
+The couple have four children together: son Rocket (b.
+2008) and triplets (b.
+January 2017).
 The Despicable Me song "Rocket's Theme" was written in honor of their son Rocket.

 In 2005, Williams was voted "Best Dressed Man in the World" by Esquire.
 He is a fan of the science fiction series Star Trek, as indicated by his consistent use of the Vulcan salute to signify his label name, Star Trak.
 Williams is a skateboarder and has a half-pipe inside his home.
-In 2011, Williams announced that he is building a $35 million after-school center in his home town, Virginia Beach.
-In 2015, Williams bought a house in the Laurel Canyon neighborhood of Los Angeles.
+In 2011, Williams announced his charitable foundation, From One Hand to Another, would be funding a $35 million after-school center in his home town, Virginia Beach.
 In 2019, Williams offered internships to 144 students at Promise Academy in Harlem, New York City.

-On March 26, 2021, Williams' cousin Donovan Lynch was shot and killed by an officer from the Virginia Beach Police Department after "brandishing a handgun" following three shootings in the area.
+On March 26, 2021, Williams's cousin Donovan Lynch was shot and killed by an officer from the Virginia Beach Police Department after "brandishing a handgun" following three shootings in the area.
 Williams has called for a federal investigation into the incident.